-PHI 1110 Introduction to Philosophy: A Search for Meaning WRI 2320 Argumentation Please note: Declared Philosophy majors need to complete these courses as soon as possible.
+WRI 2320 Argumentation (4cr) PHI 1110 Introduction to Philosophy: A Search for Meaning (4cr) Please note: Declared Philosophy majors need to complete these courses as soon as possible.
 These courses should be completed before taking any upper division courses in Philosophy.
 All 3000 level courses have the following prerequisites: Two previous courses in philosophy and sophomore standing.
-One course in ethics from the following: PHI 2520 Environmental Ethics PHI 2570 Ethics II.
+One course in ethics from the following:

+PHI 2520 Environmental Ethics (4cr) PHI 2570 Ethical Theory and Practical Issues (4cr) II.
 History of Philosophy courses:

-PHI 3530 Modern Philosophy: Science, Perception, and Reality AND PHI 2590 Ancient Philosophy: Problems of Truth and Goodness OR PHI 2589 Gender Troubles in Ancient Greek Thought III.
-Capstone Seminar in Philosophy: (Prerequisite: Students must have completed I) I, II, PHI 3530 Modern Philosophy, and have at least junior standing to enroll in the capstone seminar in Philosophy.) - PHI 4701 Capstone Research and Thesis - IV.
-Electives: 16 credit hours from the following courses, with at least one at the 3000 level: - PHI 2560 Political Philosophy PHI 2580 Feminist Philosophy PHI 2720 Introduction to Nietzsche PHI 2500 Philosophy and Art at Black Mountain College PHI 2510 Philosophy of Art PHI 2890 Multiculturalism and the Politics of Identity PHI 3560 Contemporary Philosophy PHI 2575 Critical Race Theory PHI 2589 Gender Troubles in Ancient Greek Thought PHI 2900 Existentialism Through Film & Fiction PHI 3760 Poets & Dictators: Germany Study Abroad Selected special topics courses in philosophy - V. Diverse Perspectives Requirement: at least three courses from the following list.
+PHI 3530 Modern Philosophy: Science, Perception, and Reality (4cr) AND one of the following: PHI 2590 Ancient Philosophy: Problems of Truth and Goodness (4cr) OR PHI 2589 Gender Troubles in Ancient Greek Thought (4cr) III.
+Capstone Seminar in Philosophy: PHI 4701 Capstone Research and Thesis (4cr) IV.
+Electives: 16 credit hours from the following courses, with at least one at the 3000 level: PHI 2500 Philosophy and Art at Black Mountain College (4cr) PHI 2510 Philosophy of Art (4cr) PHI 2560 Political Philosophy (4cr) PHI 2575 Critical Race Theory (4cr) PHI 2580 Feminist Philosophy (4cr) PHI 2589 Gender Troubles in Ancient Greek Thought (4cr) PHI 2720 Introduction to Nietzsche (4cr) PHI 2890 Multiculturalism and the Politics of Identity (4cr) PHI 2890 Existentialism Through Film and Fiction (4cr) PHI 2540 Contemporary Philosophy (4cr) OR PHI 3560 Advanced Contemporary Philosophy (4cr) Selected special topics courses in philosophy V. Diverse Perspectives Requirement: at least three courses from the following list.
 These courses may also count toward other philosophy requirements for the major.
-PHI 2510 Philosophy of Art PHI 2560 Political Philosophy PHI 2570 Ethics PHI 2890 Multiculturalism and the Politics of Identity PHI 2580 Feminist Philosophy PHI 3560 Contemporary Philosophy PHI 2575 Critical Race Theory PHI 2900 Existentialism Through Film & Fiction 3.2.21.3 Concentration in Critical Theory and Social Justice The Critical Theory and Social Justice concentration aims to broaden student understanding of social oppression, conflict, and social identity, and to foster critical thinking about theories and practices of state, social, and/or corporate power.
+PHI 2510 Philosophy of Art (4cr) PHI 2560 Political Philosophy (4cr) PHI 2570 Ethical Theory and Practical Issues (4cr) PHI 2575 Critical Race Theory (4cr) PHI 2580 Feminist Philosophy (4cr) PHI 2890 Multiculturalism and the Politics of Identity (4cr) PHI 2540 Contemporary Philosophy (4cr) OR PHI 3560 Advanced Contemporary Philosophy (4cr) Concentration in Critical Theory and Social Justice The Critical Theory and Social Justice concentration aims to broaden student understanding of social oppression, conflict, and social identity, and to foster critical thinking about theories and practices of state, social, and/or corporate power.
 In addition to courses in philosophy, courses in history, literature, social theories, social movements, and global conflict, as well as those involving human rights, humanitarianism, and peaceful solutions to conflict, are considered part of this concentration.
 In additional to the general goals of the Philosophy program, specific goals of the Critical Theory and Social Justice Concentration are as follows: - 1.
 To engage in higher level critical thinking and analysis about ethical-social-political structures and issues surrounding inequity, and to reconstruct political power by challenging social constructs such as race, gender, class, and sexuality. - 2.
 To analyze theoretical frameworks such as human rights, collective identities and movements, political economy, and symbolic representation. - 3.
-To develop strong research and writing skills, particularly using methodological skills cultivated in the Humanities. - 4.
-To develop organizing and advocacy skills that support political change.
+To develop strong research and writing skills, particularly using methodological skills cultivated in the Humanities.
+4. To develop organizing and advocacy skills that support political change.
 Total Credit Hours: Students must earn a minimum of 52 credits to fulfill the Concentration in Critical Theory and Social Justice.
 Grades: Students must pass all courses at a grade of C- or better to count towards fulfillment of the major concentration.
-Core Requirements:
+Requirements: